davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/did-me-some-talking-aug-17-2026.md

 When he sings "Do What You Gotta Do", a great Jim Webb song that Nina Simone crushes, he sings the line "find that dappled dream of yours" (great, wonderful, true art) as "find that dapper dream of yours" (makes no sense).
 That's a "no" in my book.

+So, lets forget about "Raindrops Are Falling On My Head", which we've all heard plenty of, and listen to a few versions of the wonderful "Do What You Gotta Do".

 B. J. Thomas, "Do What You Gotta Do":
 <iframe width="768" height="432" src="https://www.youtube.com/embed/fs0GzqpWuDU?si=A3-LK4PRv4cIT_j5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>